-- 2.4.1 collectively be the ultimate policy-makers; - 2.4.2 represent their communities and bring their views into the Council's decision-making process, i.e. be advocates for their communities; - 2.4.3 contribute to the good governance of the area and actively encourage community participation and citizen involvement in decision-making; - 2.4.4 deal with individual casework and act as an advocate for people in their ward in resolving particular concerns or grievances; - 2.4.5 respond to enquiries and representations from people in their ward, fairly and impartially; - 2.4.6 balance different interests identified within the ward and represent the ward as a whole; - 2.4.7 be available to represent the Council on other bodies; and - 2.4.8 maintain the highest standards of conduct and ethics.
+- 2.4.1 collectively be policy-makers; - 2.4.2 represent their communities and bring their views into the Council's decision-making process, i.e. be advocates for their communities; - 2.4.3 contribute to the good governance of the area and actively encourage community participation and Citizen involvement in decision-making; - 2.4.4 deal with individual casework and act as an advocate for people in their ward in resolving particular concerns or grievances; - 2.4.5 respond to enquiries and representations from people in their ward, fairly and impartially; - 2.4.6 balance different interests identified within their ward and represent the ward as a whole; - 2.4.7 be available to represent the Borough Council on other bodies - 2.4.8 maintain the highest standards of conduct and ethics; and - 2.4.9 abide by the Constitution.